 It’s possible to tone your muscles and sculpt your body, but can you give your lungs an upgrade too?
-Science has proved that not smoking and doing regular exercise will help keep your lungs healthy and strong.
-However, will doing a HIIT class or powering through a treadmill workout at the gym help you increase your lung capacity?
-Live Science asked the experts if the feat is possible.
+Science has proved that not smoking and doing regular exercise will help keep your lungs healthy and strong, but will doing a HIIT class or powering through a run on one of the best treadmills in your home gym help you increase your lung capacity?
+Read on as Live Science asked the experts if the feat is possible.

 How to increase lung capacity